WaddlesADuck/Calculater/README.md

 # Calculater

-🧮 A Simple Calculator,
+🧮 A Simple Calculator.

-🧑‍💻 Made With Javascript and Node.js.
+🧑‍💻 Made With Javascript and Node.JS.